jurikuronen/gfa1_parser/README.md

 ## Output files
 The fasta file is to be used with [SpydrPick](https://github.com/santeripuranen/SpydrPick) and the remaining output files with [unitig_distance](https://github.com/jurikuronen/unitig_distance).

-#### `output.nodes` and `output.edges`
+#### `output.edges` and `output.unitigs`
-The nodes and edges files are cleanly and compactly remapped lists of unitigs parsed from [Segment lines](https://github.com/GFA-spec/GFA-spec/blob/master/GFA1.md#s-segment-line) and [Link lines](https://github.com/GFA-spec/GFA-spec/blob/master/GFA1.md#l-link-line).
+The edges and unitigs files are cleanly and compactly remapped lists of unitigs parsed from [Segment lines](https://github.com/GFA-spec/GFA-spec/blob/master/GFA1.md#s-segment-line) and [Link lines](https://github.com/GFA-spec/GFA-spec/blob/master/GFA1.md#l-link-line).

 #### `output.fasta`
 The fasta file works as an input alignment file for [SpydrPick](https://github.com/santeripuranen/SpydrPick).
 It contains each genome reference as a fasta sequence whose sequence encodes the binary occurrence pattern of unitigs.